Brexit certainty at last? An overview of the new EU-UK trading relationship

 The TCA establishes specific avenues to resolve disputes regarding the application of the level playing field provisions concerning labour and social protections, environmental and climate change protections and trade and sustainable development, as outlined above.
 These bespoke dispute resolution procedures displace the general dispute settlement system and, in its place, establish procedures for convening a panel of experts.
 Under these procedures, a panel of experts can be requested to examine a matter and deliver a report making findings on the conformity of the measure in question with the relevant provisions.
 Where the final report determines that a party has not conformed to its obligations under the relevant provisions, the parties will discuss the measures to be implemented by the respondent party to address the non-conformity.
 Where there is a disagreement on the measures taken, a party may ask the original panel of experts to consider the matter, after which it will again deliver its findings.
 Temporary remedies may also be available in disputes regarding certain provisions relating to labour, social standards, the environment and climate, being “non‑regression areas”.

 The TCA also includes a novel unilateral rebalancing procedure in the event that significant divergences emerge as between the parties in relation to labour and social standards, environmental or climate protection, or with respect to subsidy control.
 If material impacts on trade or investment arise as a result of such significant divergences, either party may take “appropriate rebalancing measures to address the situation”.
 An assessment of such impacts must be based on “reliable evidence and not merely on conjecture or remote possibility” and the measures must be “restricted with respect to their scope and duration to what is strictly necessary and proportionate in order to remedy the situation”.
 A notification and consultation procedure in relation to rebalancing measures involving the Partnership Council has been established with disputes ultimately being settled by an arbitral tribunal.
-Examples of where rebalancing measures may be used could include where one party significantly increases its levels of protection related to the environment resulting in an increased cost of production and hence a competitive disadvantage.
+An example of where rebalancing measures may be used could include where one party significantly decreases its levels of protection related to the environment resulting in a decreased cost of production and hence a competitive advantage.
 In such a case, the other party could adopt rebalancing measures such as imposing tariffs.

 The TCA does not substantively cover sanctions cooperation in contrast with the positions set out by the EU and the UK in Article 127(2) of the Withdrawal Agreement and the UK’s accompanying Political Declaration.
 This position was foreshadowed in the UK Foreign Secretary’s letter to the EU Security and Justice Sub-Committee of the House of Lords in November 2020 in which Mr Raab stated that the UK did not “see the need for a Treaty to govern our [sanctions] cooperation”.
 So, as the European Commission has stated, “as of 1 January 2021, there will therefore be no framework in place between the UK and the EU to develop and coordinate joint responses to foreign policy challenges, for instance the imposition of sanctions on third country nationals or economies”.
 Indeed, the UK’s autonomous imposition of human rights-related sanctions last July heralded its emergence as an independently sanctioning State (see our publication here) and, no doubt, considerable further divergences will emerge between the UK and the EU’s sanctions regimes.
 For further details on the UK’s post‑Brexit sanctions regimes, see our publication here.